 Look at Fig. The same armature in Object Mode., we can see how the bones〉 segments smoothly 《blend》 into each other, even for roll.

-The Segments number field allows you to set the number of segments, which the given bone is subdivided into.
+The number of segments, which the given bone is subdivided into.
 Segments are small, rigid linked child bones that interpolate between the root and the tip.
 The higher this setting, the smoother 《bends》 the bone, but the heavier the pose calculations.

 - Roll In, Out

 The roll value (or twisting around the main Y axis of the bone) is interpolated per segment, between the start and end roll values.
 It is applied as a rotational offset on top of the rotation defined by the handle bones.

 If enabled, the Roll Out value of the Start Handle bone (connected parent by default) will be implicitly added to the Roll In setting of the current bone.